tpope/vim-fireplace/README.markdown

 # fireplace.vim

-There's a REPL in fireplace, but you probably wouldn't have noticed if I hadn't told you.
+There's a REPL in Fireplace, but you probably wouldn't have noticed if I hadn't told you.
 Such is the way with fireplace.vim.
 By the way, this plugin is for Clojure.